Starting a New Organization

 Starting a new organization

-Starting a new club is a relatively easy process but it does involve a few different steps in order to complete it successfully.
-The Student Development & Activities team works closely with interested students to determine the purpose and mission of their proposed new organization.
-Once ideas are formalized, we will walk you through the necessary paperwork to complete the New Club Application packet.
-Formal proposals are then forwarded on to the Student Government Association where the full senate will vote on the activation of your new club.
+Starting a new organization is a relatively easy process but it does involve a few different steps in order to complete it successfully.
+The Student Development and Activities team works closely with interested students to determine the purpose and mission of their proposed new organization.
+Once ideas are formalized, we will walk you through the necessary paperwork to complete the New RSO Form.
+Formal proposals are then forwarded on to the Student Government Association where the full Senate will vote on the activation of your new group.

-Before creating a new organization outright, take a look through our roster of existing organizations to see if the group you’re looking for already exists on the Clubs and Organizations page.
+Before creating a new organization outright, take a look through our roster of existing organizations to see if the group you’re looking for already exists on the Student Organizations page.
 Groups that have recently been deactivated will appear in italics.
 If we do have an active organization, simply contact them to get involved.
-If a group that you would like to be a part of is currently inactive, you can reactivate that club with a Renewal Form.
+If a group that you would like to be a part of is currently inactive, contact Ben Giuliana at firstname.lastname@example.org to begin the easy process of reactivation.

-Student Development & Activities also has a catalog of older inactive organizations that are not listed on our website.
-For more information on those, please contact SDA at Activities@mmm.edu
+Student Development and Activities also has a catalog of older inactive organizations that are not listed on our website.
+For more information on those, please contact us at email@example.com

 This is fantastic news!
 We’re always excited to welcome new and imaginative clubs and organizations.
-Below are your action items now that you’re starting a brand new club:
+Below are your action items now that you’re starting a brand new Registered Student Organization:

 Build your Team

-- Find three additional people who would excitedly join the club’s executive board (VP, Treasurer, and Secretary)
+- Find three additional people who would excitedly join the organization’s executive board (Vice President, Treasurer and Secretary)

-- Find a full-time faculty or staff member who would be interested in serving as the club advisor
+- Find a full-time faculty or staff member who would be interested in serving as the advisor

-- Find 6 additional students interested in being members of the club
+- Find 6 additional students interested in being general members